ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-Things I Wish I Knew Before Becoming a React Developer - <a href="https://medium.com/@123siyad007/things-i-wish-i-knew-before-becoming-a-react-developer-05171343d8c1?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Thought CORS Was Just a Header — Until It Broke My Security - <a href="https://medium.com/@prasadparhad25/i-thought-cors-was-just-a-header-until-it-broke-my-security-06e28b82594b?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Siyad K Mohammed`**
+✍️ **posted by `Code Catalyst`**

-<blockquote>When I started learning React, I thought knowing JavaScript was enough.
+<blockquote>One wrong origin setting can turn a private API into a public one without you noticing.
 Continue reading on Medium »</blockquote>

-<h3>2. # ⚡ Advanced React Performance Patterns: From Sluggish to Lightning Fast - <a href="https://medium.com/@ittarek551/advanced-react-performance-patterns-from-sluggish-to-lightning-fast-5babfc65acb8?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>2.
+How I Built a Scalable and Effortless Theme System for My Web Apps - <a href="https://medium.com/@diyabala2002/how-i-built-a-scalable-and-effortless-theme-system-for-my-web-apps-900eebbbc720?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `MD Tariqul Islam`**
+✍️ **posted by `Dipanwita Bala`**

-<blockquote>React makes building UIs easy, but building **fast** UIs requires understanding performance patterns.
-After years of building production…
+<blockquote>Using light and dark themes in applications is not a feature anymore — it is an expectation.
+There are multiple ways of implementing modes…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Zustand for React: Simple State Management, Seriously. - <a href="https://medium.com/@ishimdarahamad_84327/zustand-for-react-simple-state-management-seriously-cdb2d002154c?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React Performance Optimization: useMemo vs useCallback - <a href="https://medium.com/@mirbasit01/react-performance-optimization-usememo-vs-usecallback-1f5741bfc86b?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ishimdar ahamad`**
+✍️ **posted by `mirbasit01`**

-<blockquote>What is Zustand?
-* Zustand (German for “state”) is a small, fast, and scalable state management library for React.
-* It provides a…
+<blockquote>Understanding when to cache values and when to cache functions
 Continue reading on Medium »</blockquote>

-<h3>4. ⚙️ React.js Productivity Hacks You’ll Wish You Knew Earlier ⏱️⚛️ - <a href="https://medium.com/@blogstacker/%EF%B8%8F-react-js-productivity-hacks-youll-wish-you-knew-earlier-%EF%B8%8F-%EF%B8%8F-a42ddedc492d?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4.
+A React-Focused TypeScript Adoption Guide: From Hesitation to Confidence - <a href="https://medium.com/@imranmsa93/a-react-focused-typescript-adoption-guide-from-hesitation-to-confidence-2cbbd8cbbd01?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Blog Stacker - Tech Writer✨`**
+✍️ **posted by `ImranMSA`**

-<blockquote>Every React developer eventually hits a point where the code works — but could be better.
+<blockquote>If you’ve ever stared at a React codebase and thought, “This would be safer if we typed it,” you’re not alone.
+TypeScript in React isn’t…
 Continue reading on Medium »</blockquote>

 <h3>5.
-React in the Wild: 5 Patterns We Use That Tutorials Skip - <a href="https://sameerthite.medium.com/react-in-the-wild-5-patterns-we-use-that-tutorials-skip-15e2df854fde?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React Best Practices, Vercel Engineers Use in Production - <a href="https://javascript.plainenglish.io/react-best-practices-vercel-engineers-use-in-production-922863b90255?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Asjad Abrar`**

+<blockquote>Vercel recently released their React best practices repository, packaging over 10 years of React and Next.js optimization knowledge into a…
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>6.
+Building Reactive Status Indicators with the Mantine LED Component - <a href="https://medium.com/@giovambattista.fazioli/building-reactive-status-indicators-with-the-mantine-led-component-cfdc3fe94f77?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sameer Thite`**
+✍️ **posted by `Giovambattista Fazioli`**

-<blockquote>If you learned React from courses or official documentation, you probably learned the “happy path.”
-You learned that useEffect is for side…
+<blockquote>Designing clear, glanceable status indicators is one of the most underrated parts of UI design.
+Whether you are building an admin…
 Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
-<h3>1. # ⚡ Advanced React Performance Patterns: From Sluggish to Lightning Fast - <a href="https://medium.com/@ittarek551/advanced-react-performance-patterns-from-sluggish-to-lightning-fast-5babfc65acb8?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>1.
+Beyond the API Wrapper: Mastering the Vercel AI SDK for Modern Web Apps - <a href="https://medium.com/@azmicankaradas/beyond-the-api-wrapper-mastering-the-vercel-ai-sdk-for-modern-web-apps-7f008e535acc?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `MD Tariqul Islam`**
+✍️ **posted by `azmicankaradas`**

-<blockquote>React makes building UIs easy, but building **fast** UIs requires understanding performance patterns.
-After years of building production…
+<blockquote>Why manually managing LLM streams and provider nuances is a thing of the past — and how Vercel AI SDK standardizes the future.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Understanding Client Components and Server Components in Next.js - <a href="https://hiruniranathunga.medium.com/understanding-client-components-and-server-components-in-next-js-e37672003a41?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Client Side vs Server Side Rendering Explained Simply - <a href="https://medium.com/@farhan.nasir01/client-side-vs-server-side-rendering-explained-simply-0432f69cb259?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Hiruni Ranathunga`**
+✍️ **posted by `Farhan Nasir`**

-<blockquote>If you’ve started working with modern Next.js, one of the first new concepts you’ll hear about is Client Components and Server Components…
+<blockquote>A Practical Guide for Modern Web Leaders
 Continue reading on Medium »</blockquote>

 <h3>3.
-[NEXTJS] Video Transition 메모리 누수로 인한 페이지 새로고침 해결방법 - <a href="https://seungohh.medium.com/nextjs-video-transition-%EB%A9%94%EB%AA%A8%EB%A6%AC-%EB%88%84%EC%88%98%EB%A1%9C-%EC%9D%B8%ED%95%9C-%ED%8E%98%EC%9D%B4%EC%A7%80-%EC%83%88%EB%A1%9C%EA%B3%A0%EC%B9%A8-%ED%95%B4%EA%B2%B0%EB%B0%A9%EB%B2%95-5f4499a932f8?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Built a Scalable and Effortless Theme System for My Web Apps - <a href="https://medium.com/@diyabala2002/how-i-built-a-scalable-and-effortless-theme-system-for-my-web-apps-900eebbbc720?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Seung Ohh`**
+✍️ **posted by `Dipanwita Bala`**

-<blockquote>안녕하세요! oneclickai.co.kr 사이트 관리자 SeungOhh입니다.
+<blockquote>Using light and dark themes in applications is not a feature anymore — it is an expectation.
+There are multiple ways of implementing modes…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Scaling Cron Jobs from Thousands to Billions of Events — Without Jumping to Kafka Too Early - <a href="https://medium.com/@asahaayan/scaling-cron-jobs-from-thousands-to-billions-of-events-without-jumping-to-kafka-too-early-2e971a8ff333?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js Web Development for Beginners: Step-by-Step Guide - <a href="https://medium.com/@shiv_tech/next-js-web-development-for-beginners-step-by-step-guide-900058a4c341?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Asahaayan`**
+✍️ **posted by `Shiv Technolabs`**

-<blockquote>When your backend starts serving millions of requests per minute, traditional queries are not going to work.
-You need well-structured…
+<blockquote>Beginner-friendly Next.js guide for fast, SEO-ready sites with Next.js Web Development Services and best practices.
 Continue reading on Medium »</blockquote>

 <h3>5.
-Fixing Slow SSE (Server-Sent Events) Streaming in Next.js and Vercel - <a href="https://medium.com/@oyetoketoby80/fixing-slow-sse-server-sent-events-streaming-in-next-js-and-vercel-99f42fbdb996?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React Best Practices, Vercel Engineers Use in Production - <a href="https://javascript.plainenglish.io/react-best-practices-vercel-engineers-use-in-production-922863b90255?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Oyetoke Tobiloba Emmanuel`**
+✍️ **posted by `Asjad Abrar`**

-<blockquote>When implementing Server-Sent Events (SSE) streaming in Next.js API routes, you might encounter an issue where chunks don’t arrive…
+<blockquote>Vercel recently released their React best practices repository, packaging over 10 years of React and Next.js optimization knowledge into a…
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ui-ux-design-trends/recommended target="_blank" rel="noopener noreferrer">UI-UX Design</a></h1>